0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Then I'll throw my arms around her
 ```

 After the large instrumentals of the third part secede, the fourth part begins with a slow ballad that begin to illustrate the protagonist’s true desires.
 The narrator begins to reminisce on the more simple parts of romance: watching shows together, cuddling on the couch, and sharing small gestures of love with each other.
-Deep down, it illustrates how the narrator is interested in the more quiet parts of a relationship.
-They want to replace their sexual encounters that they have faced
+It illustrates how the protagonist, deep-down, is interested in the more quiet parts of a relationship.
+He wants to have more relationships with meaning rather than letting himself be an object.
+He also further yearns for how his relationship used to be before it began to sour.

-- Reminiscing on the more simple parts of romance
-- Instead of being forced into more sexual encounters, the narrator really just wants the more simple stuff
-- The narrator wants it to be how it used to be

 ```ad-quote